 RSD is the name for one of two types of CRPS.
 CRPS-I, previously known as RSD, refers to people without confirmed nerve injuries.
 CRPS-II, also known as causalgia, involves a confirmed nerve injury.

 Without immediate treatment, CRPS frequently spreads to other parts of a victim’s body.
-Symptoms usually spread to the immediately neighboring parts of the body, but some cases can involve other parts of the body being afflicted.
+Symptoms often extend to nearby body areas, but in some cases, other parts of the body can also be affected.

 CRPS may go into remission in which all signs disappear, but this is relatively unlikely to happen.
 In most cases, people deal with issues for the duration of their lives.

 Doctors may prescribe any one of a number of possible prescription or non-prescription drugs to treat your CRPS.
-Over-the-counter (OTC) pain relievers are common, but stronger medications, such as opioids, may be prescribed in certain circumstances.
+Common pain relievers are available over-the-counter (OTC), but opioids may be prescribed in specific situations for stronger pain relief.
 Other possible medications include antidepressants, steroid medications, and bone-loss medications.
 Ketamine may be used in some cases.

-Contact a Birmingham RSD & CRPS Attorney Today
+Contact a Birmingham RSD & Complex Regional Pain Syndrome (CRPS) Attorney Today

 For more than 20 years, Farris, Riley & Pitt, LLP has been helping victims of complex injuries such as RSD and CRPS.
-Our lawyers will fight to help you obtain all of the compensation you need and deserve.
+Our Complex Regional Pain Syndrome lawyers will fight to help you obtain all of the compensation you need and deserve.